paypal/paypal-android/v2_MIGRATION_GUIDE.md

 ### Card Payments

 We have refactored the `CardClient` API to improve the developer experience.
-Use the following code diffs to guide your migration from `v1` to `v2`:
+Use these diffs to guide your migration from `v1` to `v2`:

 #### CardClient#approveOrder()